jurassic coast

 This jurassic coast region of the UK is situated on the south coast of England and is home to a diverse, stunning coastline which stretches for 95 miles: the Jurassic Coast.
 It begins in Exmouth in Devon and finishes at Old Harry Rocks, near Swanage in Dorset.

-There’s loads to see and do here – I recommend booking as long as your calendar allows to explore this beautiful part of England.
-We visited Dorset and the Jurassic Coast for a long weekend in late September, along with our two dogs – so we wanted to make sure the activities we did were dog friendly.
+There’s loads to see and do here, and I recommend booking as long as your calendar allows to explore this beautiful destination in England.
+We visited Dorset and the Jurassic Coast for a long weekend in late September with our two dogs, so we made sure the activities we chose were dog-friendly and enjoyable for everyone.

 Here’s how to see this part of England in a long weekend.